 About Jack

-Whether he bangs on the drums, shows off his mallet work, or experiments with his piano and composing skills, performer Jack Kerness has thought of music as an effective way to reach out, to express himself, and to connect with many people since his early childhood.
-Music therapy sessions, preschool television programs, and his father’s classic rock albums inspired him to commit to a career in music.
+or experiments with his piano and composing skills, Jack has thought of music as an effective way to reach out, express himself, and connect with many people since his early childhood.
+Music therapy sessions, preschool television programs, and his father’s classic rock albums inspired him

 Jack started his career playing piano and drum set.
-With his skills on both instruments, he performed for audiences at rowdy venues like 9:30 Club and The Fillmore Silver Spring.
+With his skills on both instruments, he performed for audiences at rowdy venues like the 9:30 Club and The Fillmore Silver Spring.

-He also won many competitions with his high school’s jazz band and assisted his band director with teaching a middle school jazz band.
-As he transitioned to classical percussion, he started to play at prestigious concert halls like The Music Center at Strathmore and The Kimmel Center for the Performing Arts.
-Jack explored repertoire with youth ensembles like the Peabody Youth Orchestra and the Potomac Valley Youth Orchestra, playing pieces by Franz von Suppé, Maurice Ravel, Aaron Copland, and George Frideric Handel.
+During high school, he assisted his jazz band director with teaching duties, and his band went on to win several competitions.
+As he transitioned to classical percussion, he started to play at prestigious concert halls like The Music Center at Strathmore in Rockville and The Kimmel Center for the Performing Arts in Philadelphia.

-Jack has also participated in summer music programs held at University of Maryland and Curtis Institute of Music, performing repertoire from composers like Pyotr Ilyich Tchaikovsky, Giuseppe Verdi, and Leonard Bernstein.
-Throughout his career, he has worked with many notable percussionists.
-During his summer programs, he participated in master classes and worked with Don Liuzzi, Javoun Gilliam, Eric Shin, and Garrett Arney and Mari Yoshinaga of the Arx Duo.
-Moreover, Jack has been under the instruction of Dr. Lee Hinkle and Dr. Danny Villanueva; both of whom helped shape his career by preparing him to audition for and participate in the Maryland All State Band.
+in master classes and worked with Don Liuzzi, Javoun Gilliam, Eric Shin, and Garrett Arney and Mari Yoshinaga of the Arx Duo.
+Moreover, Jack has been under the instruction of Dr. Lee Hinkle and Dr. Danny Villanueva; both of whom helped shape his career by preparing him to audition for college and for his participation in the Maryland All State Band.

 On his website, Jack emphasizes his desire to use music as a tool to connect with people around the world and to allow them to enjoy music as much as he has throughout his life.